GRiNM Network-Conference: Experiences with Gender and Diversity in New Music – ZHdK, 14.-16. November 2019

 GRiNM – standing for ‘Gender Relations in New Music’ – is an international, Berlin-based collective of curators.
 Born in 2016, during the “Darmstädter Ferienkurse”, it has since been present with targeted actions at several New Music festivals throughout Europe.
 GRiNM is now holding its first three-day international network conference on gender and diversity in Zurich, in collaboration with ZHdK’s Department of Cultural Mediation (DKV).

-Brandon Farnsworth is GRiNM member and curator of the conference.
+Interview with Brandon Farnsworth, GRiNM member and curator of the conference.

 Can you explain this cryptic abbreviation GRiNM?

 We are a heterogeneous collective with different backgrounds and attitudes, all representing and striving for diversity in New Music, drawing attention to our concerns through actions.
 We are united by our independence and by not having permanent positions in this domain, we are not a legal organization and don’t claim any financial funds for our GRiNM activities.

 ‘Music and context or form and content cannot be separated.’

 Tell us about the origins of your commitment to gender issues?

 My own approach is rather intuitive.
 It comes from a curator’s point of view: How do institutional framework and musical production relate to each other and what effect do the framework conditions have on musical production?

 What does the term ‘gender’ stand for in this context?